kilim/kilim/README.md

 ## Usage

 Code can be woven:
+* during compilation by using the maven plugin
 * during compilation by running `kilim.tools.Weaver`
-* during compilation by using the `kilim-maven-plugin`
 * at runtime by invoking `kilim.tools.Kilim com.yourcompany.yourclass`
 * at runtime by including `if (kilim.tools.Kilim.trampoline(false,args)) return;` at the start of main()